VISIT OUR ART STORE ▶

 Lift Color Easily with Gum Arabic vs. Without

-When I blot them with a towel:
+When they blot them with a towel:

 • The normal paint is hard to lift